Skip to main content

 Ful Medames (فول مدمس)

 Slow-cooked fava beans mashed with olive oil, lemon juice, garlic, and cumin.
-Traditional breakfast dish eaten throughout Saudi Arabia.
-Served with flatbread, tomatoes, onions, and hard-boiled eggs.
-Creamy, satisfying, and protein-rich.
-Each family and restaurant has preferred seasoning combination.
-Popular in both homes and restaurants, especially for weekend breakfast gatherings.
+This breakfast dish is eaten throughout Saudi Arabia, served with flatbread, tomatoes, onions, and hard-boiled eggs.
+It is creamy and high in protein, and every family and restaurant has its own seasoning.
+You will see it at home and in restaurants alike, especially for weekend breakfast gatherings.

 Hummus (حمص)